ashwinvis/cookiecutter-pymod/{{cookiecutter.repo_name}}/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes pass the linters.

-        $ flake8 src/{{ cookiecutter.project_slug }} tests
-        $ python -m unittest discover or py.test
+   This is handled automatically using pre-commit.
+Install the pre-commit git hooks as follows:

+        $ pre-commit install

+    To run the unit tests in your current environment:

+        $ pytest

+    You can also run the tests in a separate environment with multiple Python versions using:

         $ tox

-    To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub: